TonyPhipps/SIEM/Incident-Response-Plan.md

 - to accessiblity of business-critical services
 - to integrity of business-critical data

-Incident Responders will monitor available dashboards, signatures, and logs for suspicious activity and events that have the potential to cause an incident.
-Identification by automated means (e.g. signatures, heuristics analysis, statistics-based anomalies, and automated correlation) will be leveraged to increase the effectiveness of each Incident Responder.
+Incident Responders shall monitor available dashboards, signatures, and logs for suspicious activity and events that have the potential to cause an incident.
+Identification by automated means (e.g. signatures, heuristics analysis, statistics-based anomalies, and automated correlation) shall be leveraged to increase the effectiveness of each Incident Responder.
 Manual identification methods, such as relying on users to identify and report infected hosts, and individually checking each host, are not feasible for most situations.
-However, a means of manual end-user reporting will be made available by maintaining a group email box and a phone number.
+However, a means of manual end-user reporting shall be made available by maintaining a group email box and a phone number.

 Incidents can originate from several other sources, including:
 - Users or individuals may report suspicious activity via email, telephone, or a support ticket.
 - Reports from other organizations such as another service provider, governments agencies, law enforcement, partners, and competitors.

 However, centralized log databases and Security Information and Event Management (SIEM) solutions are expected to be the primary points of monitoring and incident identification.
-Within the SIEM, correlation rules and dashboards will be maintained that both display events of particular concern and present recent events for short-term correlation and analysis.
-Queries tuned to the business operating environment will be maintained and shared among the team to speed up identification.
+Within the SIEM, correlation rules and dashboards shall be maintained that both display events of particular concern and present recent events for short-term correlation and analysis.
+Queries tuned to the business operating environment shall be maintained and shared among the team to speed up identification.

 Identification can occur from multiple places in the environment, including:
 - Network-level events including firewalls, VPN, proxy logs, network-level intrusion detection and prevention systems, network access control, routers, switches, and other appliances.